-9 Project Work
+12. Project Work

-- 9.1 Every candidate shall be required to submit dissertation on a topic approved by the Project Review Committee.
-A Project Review Committee (PRC) shall be constituted with the Head of the Department two other senior faculty members.
-The candidate has initiate the project work during the summer vacation after second semester examinations - 9.2 A candidate is permitted to register for the project work after satisfying the attendance requirement in all the subjects, both theory and laboratory courses.
-A candidate shall be allowed to submit the project report only after fulfilling the attendance requirements of all the semesters. - 9.3 After satisfying rule 9.2, a candidate has to submit, in consultation with his project supervisor, the title, objective and plan of action of his/her proposed project work to the Head of the Department for its approval.
-Only after obtaining the approval, the student can initiate the Project work. - 9.4 A candidate shall submit his/her status report in a bound form in two stages at the end of the third semester and fourth semester.
-The candidate need to present two seminars- one at the end of third semester and another at the end of fourth semester detailing the research design in third semester and presubmission outcome of the project in the fourth semester. - 9.5 A candidate is permitted to submit his/her dissertation only after the successful completion of theory and laboratory courses with the approval of PRC.
-For the approval of PRC the candidate shall submit the draft copy of the dissertation the thesis to the Head of the Department after second seminar in fourth semester. - 9.6 Three copies of the dissertation certified by the supervisor shall be submitted to the Department. - 9.7 The dissertation shall be adjudicated by an examiner approved by the Board of Studies. - 9.8 If the report of the examiner is not favorable, the candidate shall revise and resubmit the dissertation within the time frame as prescribed by PRC.
-If the report of the examiner is un-favorable again, the thesis shall be summarily rejected. - 9.9 If the report of the examiner is favorable, the Viva-Voce examination shall be conducted by a board consisting of the Supervisor, Head of the Department and the examiner who adjudicated the dissertation.
-The Viva-Voce examination shall be conducted at the end of the course work and after the completion of the end semester examination of the final semester.
+12.1 Every candidate shall be required to submit dissertation on a topic approved by the Project Review Committee.
+A Project Review Committee (PRC) shall be constituted with the Head of the Department and two other senior faculty members.
+The candidate has initiate the project work during the summer vacation after second semester examinations

-9.10 The Board shall jointly report the candidate's work in the form of letter grade listed here under
+- 12.2 A candidate is permitted to register for the project work after satisfying the attendance requirement in all the subjects, both theory and laboratory courses.
+A candidate shall be allowed to submit the project report only after fulfilling the attendance requirements of all the semesters. - 12.3 After satisfying rules a candidate has to submit, in consultation with his project supervisor, the title, objective and plan of action of his/her proposed project work to the Head of the Department for its approval.
+Only after obtaining the approval, the student can initiate the Project work. - 12.4 A candidate is permitted to submit his/her dissertation only after the successful completion of theory and laboratory courses with the approval of PRC.
+For the approval of PRC the candidate shall submit the draft copy of the dissertation the thesis to the Head of the Department in fourth semester. - 12.5 Three copies of the dissertation certified by the supervisor shall be submitted to the Department. - 12.6 The dissertation shall be adjudicated by an examiner approved by the Board of Studies. - 12.7 If the report of the examiner is not favorable, the candidate shall revise and resubmit the dissertation within the time frame as prescribed by PRC.
+If the report of the examiner is un-favorable again, the thesis shall be summarily rejected. - 12.8 If the report of the examiner is favorable, the Viva-Voce examination shall be conducted by a board consisting of the Supervisor, Head of the Department and the examiner who adjudicated the dissertation.
+The Viva-Voce examination shall be conducted at the end of the course work and after the completion of the end semester examination of the final semester. - 12.9 The Board shall jointly report the candidate's work in the form of letter grade listed here under

-A. = Excellent
+А = Excellent

-B. = Good
+В = Good

-C. = Satisfactory
+С = Satisfactory

-D. = Unsatisfactory
+D = Unsatisfactory

-- 9.11 If the report of the Viva-Voce is unsatisfactory, the candidate will retake the Viva-Voce examination after three months.
-If he/she fails to get a satisfactory report at the second Viva- Voce examination also, he/she will not be eligible for the award of the degree. - 9.12 Mini Project on Industry Analysis-Every candidate is required to submit mini report on industry analysis on a topic approved by the A Project Review Committee.
-The project work submitted in the written form shall be evaluated for 50 marks at the end of third semester by internal examiners.
+- 12.10 If the report of the Viva-Voce is unsatisfactory, the candidate will retake the Viva-Voce examination after three months.
+If he/she fails to get a satisfactory report at the second Viva- Voce examination also, he/she will not be eligible for the award of the degree. - 13.
+Supplementary Examination-Supplementary examinations for the odd semester shall be conducted with the regular examinations of even semester and vice versa, for those who appeared and failed in regular examinations.
+Such of the candidates writing supplementary examinations may have to write more than one examination per day.